KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

 Keyframes types, interpolation
 ------------------------------

 Select the keyframe interpolation icon for selecting the keyframe type.
-See :ref:`quickstart` for an example on keyframing the RGB adjustment effect.
+See :ref:`quickstart` for an example on keyframing the :doc:`RGB adjustment</effects_and_filters/video_effects/color_image_correction/rgb_adjustment>` effect.

 .. figure:: /images/effects_and_compositions/kdenlive2402_effects-keyframe_types.webp
    :align: left